tediousjs/node-mssql/README.md

     - Fixed `Error` messages
 - New features and bug fixes for [Microsoft Driver for Node.js for SQL Server](https://github.com/WindowsAzure/node-sqlserver)
     - Char, NChar, Xml, Text, NText and VarBinary types are now correctly functional as output parameters

+## What's new in 0.5.1 (unstable, git)

+- Updated to new Tedious 0.1.7 (unstable)
+- Added support for TDS 7.3+ data types Date, Time, DateTime2 and DateTimeOffset
+- Added support for UDT data types
+- Serialization of Geography and Geometry CLR types

 ## Installation